saeedmahlaqa/genome-analysis-project/README.md

 ## Project Overview

 This project was completed as part of the Genome Analysis course at Uppsala University.

 ## Objectives

 The Objective of the project was to perform a complete de novo bacterial genome assemble and ananlysis workflow using long-read genome sequencing data together with RNA-seq  transcriptomic data.

 ## Reference Paper

 This project follows the workflow presented in the  course student manual and is based on the following study:

 Zhang X, de Maat V, Guzmán Prieto AM, Prajsnar TK, Bayjanov JR, de Been M, et al.
-*RNA-seq and Tn-seq reveal fitness determinants of vancomycin-resistant Enterococcus faecium during growth in human serum.*
+***RNA-seq and Tn-seq reveal fitness determinants of vancomycin-resistant Enterococcus faecium during growth in human serum.***
 BMC Genomics.
 2017;18:893. https://doi.org/10.1186/s12864-017-4299-9

-The organism analyzed in this project is: ** Enterococcus faecium** The project includes
+The organism analyzed in this project is ** Enterococcus faecium.**

+The project includes

 1. Raw read quality control
 2. Genome assembly using long-reads
 3. Assembly evaluation